thoth-station/adviser/docs/source/prescription.rst

       # Match when no OpenMPI is available.
       - null

+    openblas_versions:
+      # Match when any version of OpenMPI is available.
+      not: [null]

 ``should_include.runtime_environments.cudnn_versions``
 ######################################################

 A list of Nvidia cuDNN versions that need to be matched for including the given pipeline unit.

+Alternatively, the list can be wrapped with a "not" statement which inverts the logic.

 .. note::